 1. Longer wet edge and open time for coatings

-The large surface area of MFC can bind a lot of water molecules on the fibers.
+The large surface area can bind a lot of water molecules on the fibers.
 This leads to a good water holding capacity which is a useful property in different products.

 These properties can be improved if the outmost layer of the coating remains wet longer.
-Figure 1 shows how MFC improves the wet edge time which is related to its water holding capacity.
+Figure 1 shows how microfibrillated cellulose (MFC) improves the wet edge time, which is related to its water holding capacity.
 When the time window for applying the second layer, or correcting any marks on the surface increase, the application of the coating becomes more flexible and easier.